ralfer-99/ralfer-99/README.md

 🎨 I also bring in my creative side as a **UI/UX Designer**, blending design thinking with development to deliver intuitive and user-friendly interfaces.

-💼 Currently a **Trainee Software Engineer at Intteq**, contributing to real-world projects while continuously sharpening my development skills.
+💼 Currently a **Intern Software Engineer at Residue Solution**, contributing to real-world projects while continuously sharpening my development skills.

-🎓 Final-year undergraduate pursuing **Computing & Information Systems** at **Sabaragamuwa University of Sri Lanka**, with a strong foundation in computer science fundamentals and industry-oriented technologies.
+🎓 Completed Computer Science degree at University of Jaffna, with a strong foundation in computer science fundamentals and industry-oriented technologies.

 🛠️ Passionate about solving real-world problems with technology and constantly learning to stay ahead in the tech game.

-🔗 **Check out my portfolio:** [afraar99.github.io/Portfolio-Website](https://afraar99.github.io/Portfolio-Website)
+🔗 **Check out my portfolio:** [https://github.com/ralfer-99/portfolio.git]

 <br/>